barryosull/ioc/README.md

 # ioc

-Javascript, especially NPM modules, lack one aspect of OOP systems that most have come to rely on, interfaces and dependency injection.
+Javascript lacks one aspect of OOP systems that most have come to rely on, interfaces and dependency injection.

-That's why we created an IOC for node, modelled after the Laravel 5.1 IOC container.
+That's why we created an Inversion of Control (IOC) container for commonjs apps, modelled after the Laravel 5.1 IOC container.

 It allows you to

 - Create interfaces
 - Create classes that implement those interfaces
-- Bind those interfaces to those classes
+- Bind classes to those classes
-- Inject implementations of interfaces where ever you need them
+- Inject implementations of interfaces wherever you need them

 ## Usage